jsshargel/SEIM-Azure-Sentinel/README.md

-# SEIM Lab Using Azure Sentinel
+# SIEM Lab Using Azure Sentinel

 # Technologies Used